 In this series, I dig a little deeper into the meaning of psychological terms.
-This week’s term: memory
+This week’s term is memory.

 Memory is highly complex.
 There are multiple different types, and multiple areas of the brain that are involved.
 Memories not only need to be encoded in the first place, but they also need to be stored and then retrieved when needed in the future.
 Retrieval can involve either recognition (recognizing a stimulus when presented) or recall (spontaneously producing information).
 Recall may be easier in the same physical location where the learning occurred.

-Explicit memory comes under conscious control, and includes semantic (general knowledge) and episodic (memories of events) memory.
+Explicit memory is under conscious control.
+It includes semantic (general knowledge) and episodic (memories of events) memory.
 Episodic includes autobiographical (things related to the self), and flashbulb memories, which involve important events at a specific point in time.

 Implicit memory is what’s humming along behind the scenes.
-Procedural memory is a type of implicit memory that allows us to go on autopilot with routine tasks, like brushing our teeth.
-With priming, retrieval of a task-associated memory speeds up after doing the task.
+Procedural memory is one type of this, and it allows us to go on autopilot with routine tasks, like brushing our teeth.
+With priming, retrieval of task-associated memories speeds up after doing the task.

 Short-term memory is limited to around 18 seconds.
 Experiments have found that when recalling numbers, such as a ten-digit phone number, it is easier to remember numbers in chunks of 3+3+4 digits rather than trying to remember the 10 digits as a single unit.
 When trying to recall a phone number we may repeat it to ourselves over and over in order to hold it in working memory; this is referred to as a phonological loop.

 Working memory holds material in the short-term for processing and manipulation.
 Working memory capacity is correlated with complex cognitive task performance, including reading comprehension and problem-solving.
-Working memory function tends to decline in advanced age.
+Functioning tends to decline in advanced age.